ryankinal/campaignnotes/koi-clan/notes.md

 			* "Fuck yeah, bud.
 All our resources."
 	* Miya Oshin is staying behind to coordinate
 	* Emerald Magistrates are going to be coming for a proper investigation
-* Yoshi heads for the Underworld - The Filty Pond
+* Yoshi heads for the Underworld - The Filthy Pond
 	* Daijiro is there
 	* Talk of what happened
 	* Yoshi wants to find out what's going on... obvs